 Keep Your Deck Clean

 It only stands to reason the less mess there is on the deck surrounding your pool, the less stuff that can be blown or carried into it.
-A good sweeping will go a long way to keeping your pool looking pristine.
+A good sweeping will go a long way to keeping your pool looking pristine and to ensure you stay pool safe.

 Keep your Pool Filter Clean